paddi1990/DemuxNet/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/badge/Version-v1.1.0-yellowgreen) ![GitHub release (latest SemVer)](https://img.shields.io/badge/Language-python-yellowgreen)

-DemuxNet is a computational tool for single-cell RNA sequencing sample demultiplexing (for more info, please check our manuscript:******).
-DemuxNet is
+DemuxNet is a computational tool for single-cell RNA sequencing (scRNA-seq) sample demultiplexing.
+It automates the process of assigning individual cells to their corresponding samples when multiple samples are pooled in a single sequencing run.
+DemuxNet predicts missing CMO (Cell Multiplexing Oligo) labels for barcodes with incomplete or missing information by leveraging machine learning algorithms.
+The tool works with sparse single-cell RNA expression matrices in RDS format and trains on known barcodes to predict sample identities for cells with missing or ambiguous CMO lables.
+For more information, please refer to our manuscript: [******].

 ### Installation